ChimeHQ/Extendable/README.md

 The package is split into two parts.
 Most of the interesting stuff is on the extension-side.
 But, there are some handy things for hosting extensions as well.

+If you are here, two other packages you might like are [AsyncXPCConnection](https://github.com/ChimeHQ/AsyncXPCConnection) and [XPCConnectionSession](https://github.com/ChimeHQ/XPCConnectionSession).

 ## Installation

 ```swift